scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 up.
 It is well worth your time.

 Not sure what your first contribution should be?
-Take a look at the `Scikit-beam issue list`_ and grab one labeled "package-novice".
+Take a look at the `Scikit-beam issue list`_ and grab one labeled "New Contributors".
 These issues are the most accessible ones if you are not familiar with the Scikit-beam source code.
-Issues labeled as "effort-low" are expected to take a few hours (at most) to address, while the "effort-medium" ones may take a few days.
-The developers are friendly and want you to help, so don't be shy about asking questions on the `scikit-beam-dev mailing list`_.

 New to `git`_?
 ==============